-- 47. Provider response rates will be shared by Ipsos MORI during the fieldwork to help providers monitor their survey progress.
-Providers should not share this data more widely, and guidance on this is provided in the NSS 2022 good practice guide sent to provider contacts by Ipsos MORI.
-National response rates data will not be made available to providers. - 48.
+- 46. Response rates, by provider and by subject area, will be monitored continuously during the process.
+During the telephone stage, response rates will be reviewed, and some areas may be identified for additional, targeted follow-up activity, to bring responses up to a sufficient level to report results.
+This additional activity will involve reminders by email and text message. - 47.
+For NSS 2023, in addition to targeted follow-up, all providers that are at risk of not meeting the publication threshold will be automatically put into the booster phase to send additional reminders to their non-responding students during survey fieldwork.
+This will be started automatically if a provider's response rate is below 43 per cent by mid-March and will continue for some providers until mid-April.
+An additional text reminder will be included in the schedule of contact to non-responding students during the booster phase. - 48.
+At any stage during the survey process, students may opt out of the survey and will not be contacted again.
+To do this, students will need to verify their identity by providing some data, such as their date of birth. - 49.
+Provider response rates will be shared by Ipsos during the fieldwork to help providers monitor their survey progress.
+Providers should not share this data more widely, and guidance on this is provided in the NSS 2023 good practice guide sent to provider contacts by Ipsos.
+National response rates data will not be made available to providers. - 50.
 The UK funding and regulatory bodies reserve the right to agree changes to the survey period with individual providers at risk of not meeting provider-level or subject-level publication thresholds.
 The OfS will inform providers of any approaches and actions that may be necessary.
 The completeness and accuracy of students' contact data, as supplied by providers, will be a significant factor in achieving a publishable level of responses.

-Publication of 2022 NSS results
+Publication of 2023 NSS results

-- 49. A major purpose of the NSS is to provide information to help potential students and their advisers make choices about higher education.
-It also has an important role in improving the student experience by helping providers to identify areas for action or development. - 50.
+- 51. A major purpose of the NSS is to provide information to help potential students and their advisers make choices about higher education.
+It also has a key role in improving the student experience by helping providers to identify areas for action or development. - 52.
 The current publication threshold for NSS results is a 50 per cent response rate, with at least 10 students responding.
 Results that meet the publication threshold and criteria will be published on the Discover Uni website.
-Data will also be published on the OfS website, including benchmarking data.
-We may publish more data and analysis from the survey than previously available. - 51.
+Data will also be published on the OfS website. - 53.
 Data will also be available to providers on the NSS data dissemination portal delivered by Texuna Technologies.
-The results portal will allow providers to access particular elements of their data including optional bank questions, students' open text comments and data below certain publication thresholds. - 52.
-The OfS and UK funding and regulatory bodies may publish their own analysis of the data including open text comments and optional banks.
-For data that is not available publicly through the OfS website this will be at aggregate level and will not allow providers, courses or individuals to be identified.
+The results portal will allow providers to access elements of their data, including optional bank questions, students' open text comments and data below certain publication thresholds.

-7 See https://discoveruni.gov.uk/.
+&lt;sup>11 See https://discoveruni.gov.uk/.